West Fork Rain Creek Falls

 Rain Creek is one of New Mexico’s best waterfall streams

-Upper Rain Creek likely has 30 or more waterfalls of 20’ high or more... and several
+Upper Rain Creek likely has 30 or more waterfalls of 20’ high or more... with several

 We have only visited and documented 1 of West Fork Rain Creek waterfalls... the 16’ high beauty found at the mouth of West Fork.
 It appears in this photo below. (see map)

 This photo was taken during extreme drought with very minimal flow... early June of 2018.
-Parts of Rain Creek were bone dry...! ! !
+Some parts of Rain Creek were bone dry...! ! ! -say Hi to Devon-

 It will be difficult climbing up and around this Lower West fork Rain Creek Falls... and it will be even more difficult bushwhacking all the way up West Fork to visit the high beautiful waterfalls there.
 Rain Creek’s West Fork is extremely steep and brushy...! ! !
 However, if you beat us get up in here and if you measure, GPS, document and photograph these wonderful waterfalls...
 Please be informed and know that you are required by international WAR CRIMES LAW to share all of your findings, notes and photos with us... within 5 working days... or else you will not be allowed to use our website for a LONG TIME…!!!!